-Research and development expenses were \$168.9 million and \$27.3 million for the three months ended March 31, 2021 and 2020, respectively.
-The increase of \$141.6 million was primarily due to:
+Research and development expense was \$45.0 million and \$30.0 million for the three months ended June 30, 2021 and 2020, respectively.
+The increase of \$15.0 million was primarily due to:

-- a non-cash increase of \$115.1 million for the change in the estimated fair value of our Cobalt and Harvard Success Payment liabilities in aggregate; - a non-cash increase of \$11.0 million for the change in the estimated fair value of the Cobalt Contingent Consideration; - increased personnel-related expenses of \$6.5 million, including non-cash stock-based compensation of \$2.0 million, which was primarily attributable to an increase in headcount to expand our research and development capabilities; - an increase of \$4.6 million in research and laboratory costs, including preclinical studies, laboratory supplies, and other external research expenses; and - an increase of \$3.4 million of facility and other allocated costs, including rent, depreciation, and allocated overhead costs.
+- increased personnel-related expenses of \$7.0 million, including non-cash stock-based compensation of \$2.2 million, which was primarily attributable to an increase in headcount to expand our research and development capabilities; - •an increase of \$5.7 million in research and laboratory costs, including laboratory supplies, preclinical studies, and other external research expenses; and - •an increase of \$4.2 million of facility and allocated costs, including rent, depreciation, and allocated overhead costs.